Bug report #9803

 Despite Jürgen's opinion1, IMHO this situation is not optimal, breaks the browser usability and can be considered a step back.
 Obviously, I do not know if there are any other technical implications to this.

-#2 Updated by Alexandre Neto over 6 years ago
+#2 Updated by Alexandre Neto about 7 years ago

 Doing some fast testing to see if I can close any of my bug reports, it looks like QGIS master solves this issue.
 Add Postgis layer and add layer by right clicking in the Browser seams to work.